Sho0pi/travel-blog/stories/japan/30-hours-in-kumejima/index.md

 sudden drop in the ocean floor - and there it was: **a beautiful coral reef**.
 So many kinds of fish - cleaning fish, batfish, parrotfish, and others I have no idea how to name.
 We hung around the reef for a while, and every time the current pushed us away, we swam back.
-Not the safest thing we&#39;ve ever done... but also not the worst :)
+Not the safest thing we've ever done... but also not the worst :)

 We kept going, trying to spot turtles again - still no luck.
 We could see their